kyleGrealis/froggeR/README.md

 ## Why froggeR?

 > Leap ahead in your data science journey with froggeR!
-Streamline your Quarto workflows with reusable templates, catch those pesky project setup bugs, and hop effortlessly through your R analyses - no lily pad hopping required!
-Create structured projects that'll make you want to croak with joy - your launch pad to amazing data science adventures! 🐸
+Streamline your Quarto workflows with reusable templates, catch those pesky project setup bugs, and hop effortlessly through your R analyses!
+Create structured projects that'll make you want to croak with joy! 🐸

-Because project setup should be simple and fun! 🐸
+Because project setup should be simple 🐸

 - **Jump Right In**: Spend more time on analysis, less time on setup
 - **Consistency**: Maintain uniform document styling and structure across projects
-- **No More Setup Bugs**: Complex configs are un-froggin'-necessary!
+- **No More Setup Bugs**: Complex configs are unnecessary and can reduce efficiency
 - **Safety**: Enhanced data protection with comprehensive `.gitignore` settings
-- **Friendly for the Whole Pod**: Easier team onboarding with structured documentation
+- **Friendly for the Whole Team**: Easier team onboarding with structured documentation
-- **Your Project, Your Way**: Use our ribbiting defaults or customize to your needs

 ## Who's it for?